Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-\ssec{Model space and spherical cutoff} Signatures of a pseudogap have been observed in the simulations of Refs.~\cite{Magierski2009,Magierski2011,Drut2013-2} for temperatures below $\sim 0.25 \,T_F$.
-Those calculations used a single particle model space with a spherical cutoff $|{\bf k}| \leq k_{c}=\pi/\delta x$ in momentum.
-It has been shown in Ref.~\cite{Werner2012} that when using such a cutoff, the inverse of the low-momentum scattering amplitude acquires a linear dependence on the center-of-mass momentum which does not appear to vanish in the continuum limit.
-Our AFMC results change when we introduce such a cutoff and become comparable to those of Refs.~\cite{Magierski2009,Magierski2011,Drut2013-2} (see Fig.~5 in the Supplemental Material).
-The results we present in this work are based on using the full first Brillouin zone in momentum as our single-particle model space.
+Ref.~\cite{van_Wyk2016} described a significant enhancement of the UFG heat capacity at $T \gtrsim T_c$ relative to its value $C_V \approx 1$ in the BEC regime, and attributed this enhancement to metastable preformed cooper pairs present in a pseudogap regime.
+Similar enhancement was also observed in the $t$-matrix calculations of Ref.~\cite{Perali2011}.
+Our calculations confirm such an enhancement.
+As a function of temperature, we find that it washes out above $T \sim 0.17\, T_F$.

-\ssec{Conclusion and outlook} While observing signatures of the superfluid phase transition, we have not observed clear signatures of spin-gap or pseudogap physics above the experimental superfluid critical temperature of ${\sim 0.17 \,T_F}$.
-We note, however, that our simulations have been carried out for a small but finite density for which the critical temperature is smaller than its value in the zero-density limit.
+\ssec{Model space and spherical cutoff} Signatures of a pseudogap were observed in the AFMC simulations of Refs.~\cite{Magierski2009,Magierski2011,Wlazlowski2013} for temperatures below $\sim 0.25 \,T_F$.
+Those calculations used a single-particle model space with a spherical cutoff $|{\bf k}| \leq k_{c}=\pi/\delta x$ in momentum.
+It was shown in Ref.~\cite{Werner2012} that when using such a cutoff, the inverse of the low-momentum scattering amplitude acquires a linear dependence on the center-of-mass momentum ${\hbar\bm{K}}$, and therefore this model does not reproduce the UFG even in the limit $k_F / k_c \rightarrow 0$.
+In Figs.~6-8 of Ref.~\cite{supp_material} we demonstrate this effect in the scattering phase shifts and the two-particle energies.
+We also checked that our AFMC results change significantly when we introduce a spherical cutoff and become comparable to those of Refs.~\cite{Magierski2009,Magierski2011,Wlazlowski2013}; see Fig.~9 in Ref.~\cite{supp_material}.

-To gain further insight into the possible existence of a pseudogap regime with AFMC, finite-size and effective range extrapolations should be performed in future work to obtain the thermodynamic and zero-density limits.
-It will also be interesting to compute the dynamic properties and density of states using the complete first Brillouin zone in momentum space.
-Currently there is a lack of experimental data for the uniform spin susceptibility and pairing gap in the homogeneous unitary Fermi gas without a trap; such measurements would provide useful tests against theory.
+\ssec{Conclusion and outlook} We have presented large-scale AFMC simulations of the homogeneous UFG at a small but finite filling factor of $\nu \simeq 0.06$.
+We calculated a model-independent pairing gap $\Delta_E$, the condensate fraction, spin susceptibility, and heat capacity as a function of temperature, and compared these to experiments.